 Behind you, your partner will take boat pose.
 Their feet come to your back, somewhere between your sacrum and shoulder blades.
 As your partner applies support to the lower back, grab onto your heels or a yoga block.
 If this is too much, ask your partner to hold your arms.
 Stay in this heart-opening posture for a few breaths or up to 30 seconds if it feels good.
 Switch.

 14. Wide-Legged Forward Bend

-Let’s continue our yoga poses for two people by heading back to a seated position.
+For this two person yoga pose, head back to a seated position.
 Face one another and extend your legs wide.
 Keep your knees and toes pointed towards the ceiling.
 Your partner’s feet can come to rest on your ankles or vice versa.
 Hold hands.